ChristophP/elm-i18n-module-generator/README.md

   ...
 ```

-Imagine the translation files look liek this:
+Imagine the translation files look like this:
 ```
 {
   "hello": "Hello",